Yoga for a Body That’s Changed: A Therapeutic Approach for Women 50+

 There’s a moment—sometimes subtle, sometimes unmistakable—when you realize your body isn’t the same as it once was.
 For me, that moment came at age 41, after undergoing two knee replacements just 18 months apart.
 Over the decade of my forties, through the demands of a public-facing high-performing jobs, and the effects of a long encounter with COVID, I would also develop arthrofibrosis (excess scar tissue), joint stiffness, chronic fatigue syndrome, and the long shadow of traumatic stress.

-As a former competitive athlete, I was used to seeing my body as strong, responsive, and capable of anything I demanded of it.
+As a former competitive athlete, I was accustomed to experiencing my body as strong, responsive, and capable of anything I demanded of it.
 But healing from years of wear, stress, and injury forced me to redefine what movement—and life—looked like.
 When your body no longer moves, feels, or responds the way it used to, it can feel like an identity shift.
 I know this intimately.
 My nervous system, once wired for “go harder,” had changed.
 It needed something I didn’t yet know how to give: gentleness, space, and consistent care.

 What I’ve learned is that change isn’t just physical.
 It’s not just about reduced flexibility or limited range of motion.
-It’s also about how the nervous system evolves in response to pain, trauma, and chronic conditions.
+It’s also about how the nervous system evolves in response to injuries, pain, trauma, and chronic conditions.
 The body holds on to these experiences in complex, lasting ways.

 Beyond Flexibility: Healing Isn’t About “Doing More”